 - Sugar substitutes are used to sweeten food and drinks without adding sugar.

-- Sugar substitute include sugar alcohols, stevia sweeteners, and artificial sweeteners.
+- Sugar substitute include sugar alcohols, stevia sweeteners, monk fruit extract and artificial sweeteners.

 - Sugar substitutes are safe but should be used in moderation.